What is Melasma?

-Melasma is due to the overproduction of melanin (skin pigment) that can be triggered off by a number of factors.
-While about 30% of individuals with melasma may report someone in the family with a similar condition, this is often not the case.
+Melasma is due to the overproduction of melanin (skin pigment) that can be triggered off by a hosts of factors.
+The 3 main factors contributing to melasma includes UV light, genetics and hormonal influences.

 Melasma is diagnosed based on the history, distribution and clinical examination of your skin.

 A Wood’s lamp is used to examine the distribution and severity of the condition.
 This serves as a guide to determine how deep the melasma is, and the presence of other pigmented skin conditions, such as freckles and sun spots.

 The Melasma Area and Severity Index (MASI) can be used to assess the severity and extent of your melasma.
 This measure of assessment takes into account the area involved, darkness and homogeneity of the areas.
 The higher the score, the more severe the symptoms.
 However this remains a subjective assessment tool, and serial clinical photography remains a practical way to assess response to treatment.

 Of course, while we have tools to assess the physical symptoms, we must not underestimate the psychological impact of the skin condition.
 Often in Asian cultures, individuals may feel self conscious, embarrassed and feel the condition to be ‘unsightly’.

 How can I reduce my Melasma?

 Although Melasma is considered a chronic pigmentary skin condition, there are steps that you can take to reduce the worsening of your symptoms.